eugenia1984/english/free_code_camp_english/09-learn-how-to-discuss-roles-and-responsabilities.md

 ## Resposible for

 The phrase responsible for means someone has a duty to do something at work or in life.
 You can use a noun or an -ing form of a verb to describe the duties or tasks.

 Examples: ``She's responsible for the team.``, or ``I am responsible for teaching English.``

+``Hiring`` means to give someone a job.
+A simple example could be, ``The manager is hiring new workers``.

+``Taking care`` of means to look after or ensure someone's well-being.
+An example is, ``She is taking care of her sick friend``.

 ---